evarayHEIG/machle_labs/pw2/ex6.md

 > i) **Difficult** What is the expected error rate computed on the training set with K = 1 ?

+If we use K = 1 it induces a Voronoi tessellation.
 The expected error rate is 0%.
 Each training point's nearest neighbour is itself (distance 0), so the prediction is always the true label.
+In the book Machine Learning - A Probabilistic Perspective by Kevin P. Murphy we can see this with the Figure 1.14(b).

 > j) **Difficult** What is the expected error rate computed on the training set with K = 2 and a shortest distance based tie resolution ?